NatachaH/laravel-bootstrap-component/README.md

     field        : 'option',
     parent       : selectField.parentNode.parentNode,
-    changeOnInit : true, // Make a change() on the init onChanged    : function(e){},
+    changeOnInit : true, // Make a change() on the init withDisabled : false, // Make fields (select, inputs and co) disabled in case you need to not send the fields when they are hidden onChanged    : function(e){},
   });
 ```